StevenMapes/django-aws-api-gateway-websockets/docs/reconnecting_websocket.rst

 Using reconnecting-websocket
 ============================

-This guide shows how to use the ``reconnecting-websocket`` JavaScript library with Django-AWS-API-Gateway-WebSockets.
+This guide shows how to setup the websockets to automatically reconnect from the client without using a 3rd part library.

-Why use reconnecting-websocket?
+Why use reconnecting websockets?
 -------------------------------

 Browser WebSocket connections can close for many reasons, including: